 - Determine if a single model framework is possible

-- Measure the impact of the programme on EDs, return on investment and any justification for future commissioning
+- Measure the impact of the programme on EDs, return on investment and any justification for future commissioning.

-Evaluation Team: the evaluation was commissioned by HEE and was led by Aston University with the RCEM Evaluation Team supporting the evaluation and dissemination of the finding.
+The evaluation was commissioned by HEE and was led by Aston University with the RCEM Evaluation Team supporting the evaluation and dissemination of the finding.
 This study was granted Portfolio status by NIHR indicating it’s rigor.

 Also of note is guidance developed to support the setup of the CEED role.

 The CEED pilot will end in March 2021.